Skip to main content

 Love Struck

 A new dawn was about to break in Mewar.
-Kunwar Pratap shifted in his bed, as the lamp shone in the darkness.
+Kunwar Pratap shifted in his bed as the lamp shone in the darkness.
 He was now facing her sleeping figure.
-Her hand rested on the pillow between them, the pillow he chose to keep there in the first place but now it seemed like the symbol of the distance he wanted to bridge between their hearts.
-He stared at it lost in thoughts.
-I promised myself to make you mine, But how?
+Her hand rested on the pillow between them, the pillow he chose to keep there in the first place, but now it seemed like the symbol of the distance he wanted to bridge between their hearts.
+He stared at it, lost in thought.
+I promised myself to make you mine, but how?
 What if you...
-He stared at the sleeping figure admitting in silence that no one, even the bravest enemy scared him like her calm composed self did.
+He stared at the sleeping figure, admitting in silence that no one, even the bravest enemy, scared him like her calm, composed self did.
 I am thinking like a typical husband.
 He smiled.
-What to do now Ajabde?
-I am terrible with my words unlike you.
+What to do now, Ajabdeh?
+I am terrible with my words, unlike you.
 Pratap Singh!
 You need to learn a few things!
 He looked back at the ceiling in his thoughts.
 What if I drop hints?
 She knows me so well, maybe she will understand without me actually speaking for myself.
 The thoughts made his face light up.
-Yes, Yes that will be perfect.
+Yes, yes, that will be perfect.
 Let's try this.
 But...
-First thing first... something needs to be done to this...
+First things first... something needs to be done to this...

 " Your Lota, how did it fall?"
 He asked, scrutinising her face.